Taymindis/fcgi-function/README.md

-# ngx-c-handler
+# fcgi-function
-ngx-c-handler is a C/CPP service interface, It is a Service Interface build on top of FastCGI and Nginx which provided function handler support, it also provided useful collection tools to enhance the facilities.
+fcgi Function is a C/CPP language based interface, which build on top of FastCGI with built in functional handler support, it also provided useful collection tools to enhance the facilities.
+It can be integrated with Nginx Fastcgi module

 ## How it works
 ![Image of simpleflow](/images/simple-flow.png)